 The menu below the Send knobs shows where the program is routed, which you can set to a submix (Submix > Sub 1-8), a pair of master outputs (Stereo Output > Out 1,2-31,32), or a single master output (Mono Output > Out 1-32).

 Click M or S to mute or solo the program (respectively).

-Click the program automation button to cycle through the three possible states of program automation:
+Click the program automation button to toggle between two possible states of program automation: